duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_displaying.md

 The Spice frontend callback function, [covered in the Spice Basic Tutorial](https://duck.co/duckduckhack/spice_basic_tutorial#npm-spice-frontend-javascript), contains the code which displays your Spice.

 The most important part of this callback, and often the only part, is calling [`Spice.add()`](#codespiceaddcode-overview).
-This function is powerful and gives you a lot of control over how your results' appearance, context, and user interactions.
+This function is powerful and gives you a lot of control over your results' appearance, context, and user interactions.

 ## Available Options